 Deadfall Trail

-From what I’ve read, most people would start from the higher trailhead.
-Not only was it half the distance.
-But it’s also 800′ less elevation gain.
-So by starting from the lower trail, we would possibly avoid the crowd.
+From what I’ve read, most people start from the higher trailhead.
+Not only is it half the distance, but it’s also 800′ less elevation gain.
+So by starting from the lower trail, we would perhaps avoid the crowd, if any.

 At first, the trail went up steeply alongside an unnamed creek.
-Then the path dropped down north of the saddle through the snowy ground.
-In turn, we lost 400′.
-Later we got on the Snow Creek Trail at 1.5 miles from the trailhead.
+Then the path went down north of the saddle through the snowy ground, losing 400′.
+Later we took the Snow Creek Trail at 1.5 miles from the car.

 See more trip photos here.